 Ms. Stewart, I would like to turn a question to you.
-The United States has a long history of using nuclear deterrent to prevent not only nuclear aggression but nonnuclear forms of aggression that ei-
+The United States has a long history of using nuclear deterrent to prevent not only nuclear aggression but nonnuclear forms of aggression that either threaten us or our allies.